Leomv55/gmail-cli/README.md

 gmailcli list --db-path my_database.db --table-name emails --credentials-file-path credentials.json --token-file-path token.json --write-to-csv-path emails.csv
 ```

-The optional `--write-to-csv-path` flag can be used to write the emails to a CSV file.

 ### Automate Emails
 To apply automation rules to process emails in the Gmail inbox, you can use the following command:

-Apply automation rules to process emails which are already in the DB.
+- Apply automation rules to process emails which are already in the DB.
 ```bash
 gmailcli automate rules.json
 ```

-Apply automation rules to process emails which are fetched from Gmail.
+- Apply automation rules to process emails which are fetched from Gmail.
 ```bash
 gmailcli automate rules.json --db-path my_database.db --table-name emails --credentials-file-path credentials.json --token-file-path token.json --force-retrieve